kapouer/matchdom/README.md

 - filters (array of {name, fn, params} objects where params is an array)
 - filter (index of current filter being applied in filters)

-and two methods:
+and methods:
 - clone()
 - toString()
-- get(data) returns the data accessed by expr.path
+- get(data, path, save)
+- ignoreFilters() ignore following filters

 Expressions can be nested: